THE DOVER WAR MEMORIAL PROJECT

 Keyton, A. J. T.

-note: this is the only person surnamed Keyton recorded on "Soldiers Died"
+this is the only person surnamed Keyton recorded on "Soldiers Died"

 King.
 C.

 He was serving aboard the HMS "Albyn" when he was killed in an air raid on Calais on 2nd September 1917.
 He is buried in the Dunkirk Town Cemetery, France, II B 14.
 His death was mourned throughout Dover, as he had been devout person, and taken also great interest in the Dover branch of the British and Foreign Sailors' Society.
-He left a wife and family, and his wife inserted the notice below in the Dover Express:
+He left a wife and family, of 185 Folkestone Road, and his wife inserted the notice below in the Dover Express:

 notice, Lieut King received the one clear call to enter into Eterna, courtesy Dover Express